cashtokens/cashtokens/readme.md

 Previous token proposals require token creators to retry hashing preimages until the resulting token category ID matches required patterns.
 This strategy enables additional bits of information to be packed into the category ID.

 In practice, such proof-of-work strategies unnecessarily complicate covenant-managed token creation.
-To create [ecosystems of contracts which are mutually-aware of each other contract](#covenant-tracking-non-fungible-tokens), it is valuable to be able to predict the category ID of a token which has not yet been created; many hashing strategies preclude such planning.
+To create [ecosystems of contracts which are mutually-aware of each other contract](#covenant-tracking-non-fungible-tokens), it is valuable to be able to predict the category ID of a token which has not yet been created; hashing strategies often preclude such planning.

 Finally, at a software level, rapid retrying of hash preimages is expensive to implement and audit.
 Wallet software must recognize which fields may be modified, and some logic must select the parameters of each attempt.
 This additional flexibility presents a large surface area for exfiltration of key material (i.e. hiding parts of the private key in various modifiable structures).
 Signing standards for mitigating this risk may be expensive to specify and implement.